Kakkadampoyil

-Kakkadampoyil, is a small village in Kozhikode district, Kerala, India bordered with Malappuram district.
-The village has recently emerged as a major tourist destination in the district.
+Kakkadampoyil, is a small village in Urangattiri Grama Panchayat of Nilambur Taluk, Malappuram District, Kerala, India bordering Chaliyar and Koodaranji Grama Panchayats of Kozhikode district.

 Location

-Kakkadampoyil is situated in koodaranhi Panchayat in kozhikode District near Nilambur.
+Kakkadampoyil is situated in Koodaranhi Panchayat in Kozhikode district near Nilambur.
 This hilltop village is one of the coolest tourist destinations in Malabar region.
 It is about 15 km from Koodaranhi, 19 km from Thiruvambady and 24 km from Nilambur.
-Calicut city is about 50 km from here.
-There are many indigenous tribal groups in this area.
+Kozhikode city is about 50 km from here.
 It is set high on the Western Ghats, with altitudes ranging from 700 ft to 2100 ft.
-Kozhippara waterfalls are situated nearby here.
-KSRTC Buses are running services from Calicut and have few buses from Thiruvambady and Nilambur towns.
-There is also a continuous Jeep service from Koodaranhi town to Kakkadampoyil.

 Tourism

 A large number of tourists come to Kakkadampoyil to enjoy the cool climate and to stay away from the bustle of the city.